“I’m not afraid of storms, for I’m learning how to sail my ship.” –Louisa May Alcott

 Both resorts (Yacht and Beach) share bus service, so don’t be surprised if your bus stops over at Beach Club before heading to your destination.
 Yacht Club will be the first stop upon return.

 Additionally, guests can also walk over to the International Gateway or Hollywood Studios to use the Skyliner gondola transportation.
-This is a great option for anyone visiting Caribbean Beach or Riviera Resort for a meal.
-I have a full guide to using the Disney Skyliner that includes travel times.
+This is a great option for anyone visiting Caribbean Beach or Disney’s Riviera Resort for a meal.

 Is Disney’s Yacht Club Worth It?